If-Elif operators are used to designing the flow of the bash script. We can change the flow according to given conditions with

 count=11 if [ $count -eq 12 ] then echo "Count is 1sh test.sh" elif [ $count -eq 11 ] then echo "Count is 11" fi

-Here we have to focus of elif statement which adds new condition to the if statement.
-If the count is 12 do this else if count is 11 do this.
+Here we have to focus on elif statement which adds a new condition to the if statement.
+If the count is 12 do this else if the count is 11 do this.
 Simple isn’t it?

 File Test Operators

 While scripting there will be a lot of file interactions.
 Bash provides a lot of options for file testing.
-For example to check if a file exist use the following statement
+For example to check if a file exists to use the following statement

 file="Clean.sh" if [ -e $file ] then echo "Clean.sh exists" fi